paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-4b-federal-employment-service.md

 (2) services for groups with special needs, carried out pursuant to joint agreements between the employment service and the appropriate local workforce investment board and chief elected official or officials or other public agencies or private nonprofit organizations; and

-(3) the extra costs of exemplary models for delivering services of the types described in subsection (a) of this section.
+(3) the extra costs of exemplary models for delivering services of the types described in subsection (a).

 **(c) Joint funding**